 Mastering Sales Forecasting

 Having an accurate sales forecast is an art, Venincasa argues.
 Sales organizations need to keep the process simple—the more complicated it is, the harder it is to master.
-For Particle Measuring Systems, Kathy created a playbook to ensure the sales managers and sellers are the best they can be.
+While at Particle Measuring Systems, Kathy created a playbook to ensure the sales managers and sellers are the best they can be.
 Tied to Miller Heiman Group’s methodology, the playbook tells sellers what they should be doing and why before moving to the next stage.
 This allows sellers, sales managers and sales leaders to better judge a deal and what stage it’s truly in, which improves the forecasting model.

 Mastering sales forecasting is about consistency; however it’s used, every seller, no matter their region needs to be using it the same way.
 Oftentimes when companies aren’t making their forecast, it’s because there’s a lack of a sales process and adoption.
 Training salespeople and teaching them the theory behind the sale will help organizations move forward.